-U.S. Customs and Border Protection (CBP) is constructing a new segment of border wall in Yuma County, Arizona, within the United States Border Patrol Yuma Sector.
+CBP is constructing border barrier in Yuma County, Arizona, within the United States Border Patrol Yuma Sector.
 On May 27, 2022, Secretary of Homeland Security Alejandro N. Mayorkas authorized CBP to move forward with this project to address life, safety, environmental, or other remediation requirements in accordance with the Department’s plan for the use of border barrier funds.

-The new bollard-style fencing includes 18-foot high, six-inch diameter steel bollards spaced approximately four inches apart.
+The fencing consists of 18-foot high, six-inch diameter steel bollards spaced approximately four inches apart.
 The project also includes road construction and communications cable installation.